How are diverse cultures integrated in the education of musicians across Europe? An Introduction

 Another, equally complex issue, is the exploration of concepts such as ‘disability’ or ‘impairment’ and the correct use (or not) of person-first language when needing to refer to this specific characteristic of an individual or individuals.
 In our discussions as a working group, we have arrived at the understanding that it will ultimately depend on the preference of the source/s of such a discussion, the cultural context in which these discussions are being held as well as the national discourses surrounding inclusive language in each country.
 Here we also have to take into consideration the rapid pace in which language, perceptions and social customs evolve (and will continue to evolve) in today’s world, hence also the need for a regular review of our language to reflect such progress.

 The aim of the posts to follow is to explore these issues by providing case studies from across Europe (and, at times, beyond).
-Please keep in mind that these are also context sensitive.
-Each HMEI works within a national and international web of laws, customs and institutional networks.
-What might work within a Norwegian context will not necessarily work within a Croatian one.
+Please keep in mind that these are also context sensitive: each HMEI works within a national and international web of laws, customs and institutional networks.
+Different solutions might therefore have to be applied within a Norwegian and a Croatian context, for example.
 The cases presented in the posts that follow are meant to stimulate discussion and provide new ideas and possible pathways for institutions.

 These case studies offer current reflections and questioning of different aspects of conservatory life and are meant to be used for inspiration and debate.
 These will be prefaced by posts offering a brief introduction to our Working Group’s key terms: ‘identity’, ‘diversity’, ‘inclusiveness’ and ‘accessibility’.
 Proceeding case studies represent only a small selection of what is happening at European HMEIs.
 In order to share more ideas, this network of posts is meant as a living document with new cases being added: if you would like to contribute, please feel free to contact us!